adornjim/iqac-website/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add new feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/new-feature`)
+4. Push to the branch
 5. Open a Pull Request

-## 📞 Support

-For technical support or questions about the website:
-- Email: iqac@christuniversity.in
-- Phone: +91 80 4012 9100

-## 📄 License

-© 2025 Christ (Deemed to be University).
-All rights reserved.

-## 🙏 Acknowledgments

-- Christ (Deemed to be University) for the content and information
-- Font Awesome for the icons
-- Modern web standards and best practices

 ---

-**Last Updated**: January 2025